JaredBaileyDuke/creative-tool-use/README.md

 ## Running the Pipeline

-To launch the state machine controller:
+To launch the state machine controller (Note that there are separate conda environments for lerobot and YOLO classification):

 ```bash
 python3 main.py